 Category : Investing Insights August 7, 20245 minutes read

-At first glance, they may seem similar in assessing the profitability of an investment.
-However, XIRR (Extended Internal Rate of Return) and CAGR (Compound Annual Growth Rate) have distinct methodologies and applications.
-Investors must understand the key differences between the concepts to analyse investment opportunities accurately.
-In the context of CAGR vs XIRR for SIP, XIRR is more suitable as it accurately reflects the varying investment amounts and periods typical of SIPs.
+At first glance, XIRR and CAGR may appear similar in evaluating investment profitability.
+However, XIRR (Extended Internal Rate of Return) and CAGR (Compound Annual Growth Rate) use distinct methodologies and serve different purposes.
+Understanding XIRR vs CAGR in mutual fund returns is essential for investors to analyse opportunities accurately.
+In the case of CAGR vs XIRR for SIP, XIRR is often more suitable, as it accounts for the varying contribution amounts and timings that are typical of SIPs.

 Before dwelling into the differences between XIRR vs CAGR, it is necessary to understand the meaning of XIRR.
 XIRR (Extended Internal Rate of Return) is one of the most useful metrics when assessing investment returns.
 As the name suggests, XIRR measures the annualised internal rate of return (IRR) for investments with multiple cash inflows and outflows over time.